-- All of the following: ECON 1013, ECON 1023, ECON 2113, ECON 2213, ECON 2613, ECON 2623, ECON 3113, ECON 3123, ECON 4996
+- 1. All of the following: ECON 1013, ECON 1023, ECON 2113, ECON 2213, ECON 2613, ECON 2623, ECON 3113, ECON 3123, ECON 4996

 - 2. 18h Economics electives

 - 3. MATH 1613

 Course-based Honours:

-- All of the following: ECON 1013, ECON 1023, ECON 2113, ECON 2213, ECON 2613, ECON 2623, ECON 3113, ECON 3123, ECON 4033, ECON 4043, ECON 4613, ECON 4623
+- 1. All of the following: ECON 1013, ECON 1023, ECON 2113, ECON 2213, ECON 2613, ECON 2623, ECON 3113, ECON 3123, ECON 4033, ECON 4043, ECON 4613, ECON 4623

 - 2. 12h Economics electives

 - 3. 3h from MATH 1613 or MATH 1013

-MAJOR IN ECONOMICS
+Major in Economics

 Graduation Requirements

 In addition to the Program Requirements listed below, students must also satisfy the Bachelor of Arts (Major) requirements outlined in the previous section of this calendar.
-All Economics courses presented for an Honours program in Economics must be completed with a minimum grade of C-.
+All Economics courses presented for the Major program in Economics must be completed with a minimum grade of C-.

 Program Requirements

 Students must complete a minimum of 45h in the Major as follows:

-- All of the following: ECON 1013, ECON 1023, ECON 2113, ECON 2213, ECON 2613, ECON 3113, ECON 3123
+- 1. All of the following: ECON 1013, ECON 1023, ECON 2113, ECON 2213, ECON 2613, ECON 3113, ECON 3123

 - 2. 21h Economics electives

 - 3. MATH 1613

-DOUBLE MAJOR IN ECONOMICS
+Double Major in Economics

 Students who wish to complete a degree in Economics with a second major in Business or Mathematics should consult the specific program requirements below.
 All other students should follow the Major requirements above.
 Arts subjects that are particularly suited to a double-major program with economics include Politics, Philosophy, Sociology, History, English or a foreign language.

-HONOURS IN ECONOMICS WITH BUSINESS

-Graduation Requirements
+Honours in Economics with Business Administration Graduation Requirements

 In addition to the Program Requirements listed below, students must also satisfy the Bachelor of Arts with Honours requirements outlined in the previous section of this calendar.
 All Economics courses presented for an Honours program in Economics must be completed with a minimum grade of B-.

 Program Requirements

-Honours in Economics with Business is attained through either a thesis-based or course-based program of study.
+Honours in Economics with Business Administration is attained through either a thesisbased or course-based program of study.
 Regardless of which route a student chooses, a minimum of 51h must be completed in the Economics program and 42h in the Business program as follows:

 Thesis-based Honours: